The List of Drake Albums in Order of Release Date

 How many albums does Drake have?

-The discography of Canadian rapper and singer Drake consists of seven studio albums, three compilation albums, four extended plays, seven mixtapes, 141 singles (including 81 as a featured artist), five promotional singles and 84 music videos.
+The Canadian rapper and singer Drake has released eleven studio albums, two collaborative albums, three compilation albums, four extended plays, seven mixtapes, and two reissues.

-All Drake Albums in Order: Check Out The List of Drake Albums in Order of Release Here!
+All Drake Albums in Order of Release Here!

 Studio albums: